 A powerful and patient predator on land, sea, and ice, the polar bear is the world’s largest carnivore and a unique symbol of the Arctic.
 Hundreds of thousands of years ago, Ursus maritimus, or the sea bear, evolved from its brown bear (Ursus arctos) ancestors to occupy an ecological niche in the frozen far north.
 Its white coat, made of water repellant hair on top of a dense undercoat, serves as camouflage and acts to reflect sunlight to the bears black skin.
 Its large paddle-like feet, with their fur covered pads, are well suited for swimming and for dispersing the weight of the bear when hunting on ice for ringed seal and other prey.

 Nineteen polar bear sub-populations can be found throughout the Arctic.
 While the status of some sub-populations of polar bears is well documented, that of several others is unknown; the world-wide population estimate of the total number of polar bears is thought to range between 20,000 and 25,000 bears.
 Two polar bear sub-populations exist within the United States including the Southern Beaufort Sea sub-population (900 bears, Bromaghin et al. 2015) and the Chukchi/Bering Sea sub-population (population estimate unavailable).
 The IUCN/SSC Polar Bear Specialist Group currently lists the Southern Beaufort Sea sub-population as declining; the trend for the Chukchi/Bering seas sub-population is unknown (see http://pbsg.npolar.no/en/status/status-table.html).
 Climate change, contamination of the Arctic environment, potential over-harvest, and increasing human development in polar bear habitat pose conservation challenges for polar bears.
 The polar bear is listed as threatened throughout its range under the federal Endangered Species Act (ESA) due to projected losses of sea ice in the next 50 years.

-Two Alaska communities, Kaktovik and Utqiagvik (formerly called Barrow), offer limited opportunities for polar bear viewing: Kaktovik and Barrow.
+Two Alaska communities, Kaktovik and Utqiagvik (formerly called Barrow), offer limited opportunities for polar bear viewing.

-Though polar bears spend most of their life out on the sea ice, many gather during the ice-free period between August and October along the coast near Barter Island, where the village of Kaktovik is located.
-The bears generally rest on barrier islands, but also venture near the village at night to feed on hunter-harvested bowhead whale remains.
-Most people who come to view bears do so in September.
+Though polar bears spend most of their lives on the sea ice, many gather during the ice-free period between August and October along the coast near Barter Island where the village of Kaktovik is located.
+The bears generally rest on barrier islands, but also venture near the village to feed on the remains of hunter-harvested bowhead whales.